 Read more about non-financial counterparties under EMIR, which are defined in Article 2(9) of the EMIR regulation (see our EMIR legislative library).

-However, for transparency, non-financial counterparties must comply with requirements to report to trade repositories (TRs) and certain requirements for risk-management procedures in relation to non-cleared OTC derivatives.
+However, for transparency, non-financial counterparties must comply with requirements to report to trade repositories (TRs) and certain requirements for risk-management procedures in relation to non-cleared OTC derivative contracts.

-In cases where derivatives are not objectively measurable as reducing risks directly relating to the commercial activity or treasury financing activity the non-financial counterparty and a certain clearing threshold is exceeded, the EMIR requirements will apply to these non-financial counterparties in the same way as they apply to financial counterparties under EMIR.
+In cases where derivatives are not objectively measurable as reducing risks directly relating to the commercial activity or treasury financing activity of a non-financial counterparty and a certain clearing threshold is exceeded, the EMIR requirements apply to these non-financial counterparties in the same way as they apply to financial counterparties under EMIR.

 Reporting to trade repositories

-As a result of EMIR, the details of all derivatives transactions will have to be reported to a trade repository (TR), which will centrally store reports of derivatives transactions.
+As a result of EMIR, the details of all derivative contracts have to be reported to a trade repository (TR), which centrally stores reports of derivative transactions.

-TRs will mean that authorities, including national competent authorities and central banks, have a better picture of the derivatives market.
-The TRs will also publish a weekly overview of aggregate derivatives positions per asset class.
+Access to this data enables authorities to have a better picture of the derivatives market.
+TRs also publish a weekly overview of aggregate derivatives positions per asset class.

 The reporting obligation applies to all derivatives, including:

-Both parties to a derivatives contract will report separately to the TR stating the details of every derivative contract that they enter into and every change or termination.
-The details will be reported no later than the business day following the transaction, the clearing or the change to the contract.
+Both financial and non-financial parties that enter into a derivatives contract are subject to the reporting obligation.
+Both parties to a derivatives contract must report separately to their chosen TR, stating the details of every derivative contract that they enter into and every change or termination.
+Following the entry into force of EMIR REFIT, from 18 June 2020, a financial counterparty will be solely responsible and legally liable for reporting on behalf of both counterparties, the details of OTC derivative contracts concluded with a non-financial counterparty not subject to the clearing obligation.
+For more detail, please see our Reporting obligation page.
+The details must be reported no later than the business day following the transaction, the clearing or the change to the contract.
 You can report to a TR yourself, or outsource reporting to a third party.

 - reporting to trade repositories